 |ECI 579 – Organization and Management of Inclusive Classrooms (3 hrs)||Fall semester||Junior year|

 |ECI 571 – Instructional Strategies for Students with Disabilities (3 hrs)||Spring semester||Junior year|

 |ECI 581 – Educational Diagnosis and Prescription For Children With Exceptionalities (3 hrs)||Fall semester||Senior year|

 COURSE 1: ECI 585- EDUCATION OF EXCEPTIONAL CHILDREN

 Catalog Description: Introduction to the field of special education.
 Focus on historical overview, definitions, and terminology in basic areas of exceptionality; etiological factors in exceptionality; developmental and learning characteristics of each area of exceptionality; and educational settings and strategies employed in special education including Multi-Tiered Systems of Support and Positive Behavior Intervention and Support.
 Review of current educational laws and policies affecting special education.

 - Compare, contrast, and critique perceptions, foundations, and purposes of special education through multiple lenses (e.g., biomedical model, social model, students’ own experience).

 - Describe the ways in which US students are diverse and explain factors that could contribute to equitable and inequitable education.

 - Analyze perspectives on exceptionality and impacts on teaching practices.

-- Synthesize historic and modern day federal laws that govern the education and rights for students and people with disabilities in the U.S.
+- Synthesize historic and modern-day federal laws that govern the education and rights of students and people with disabilities in the U.S.